A Universal Care Plan or ‘UCP’, is your own online care plan and is available to all Londoners.

 Is information in my Universal Care Plan safe and secure?

-The NHS must make sure your personal information is kept safe and secure.
+The NHS must make sure your personal information is kept

-Your UCP will only be accessed by health and care staff who support you.
+Your UCP will only be accessed by health and care staff who

 All NHS staff get training to make sure personal information is kept confidential.